-The City of Albuquerque (COA) is seeking to establish a biological preservation zone (Bio-Zone) within existing COA Open Space Division (OSD) managed lands, parcels owned by other agencies, and private lands adjacent to a 3.7 mile stretch of the Tijeras Arroyo (Tijeras Creek).
+The City of Albuquerque (COA) is interested in creating a biological preservation zone (Bio-Zone) within existing COA Open Space Division (OSD) managed lands, parcels owned by other agencies, and private lands adjacent to the Tijeras Arroyo (Tijeras Creek).
 A Bio-Zone is an area where conservation of wildlife habitat, restoration to enhance biological diversity, and the protection of all natural and cultural resources are the main functions within the zone.
-This zone shall restrict development within the Tijeras Arroyo floodplain and focus on managing the zone for its biology, cultural history, and natural character.
-This will be accomplished by either acquiring parcels within the floodplain or establishing agreements with property owners and managing the Bio-Zone according to the practices described in this plan.

-The formal intention to create a Bio-Zone and Resource Management Plan (RMP) was enacted through City Council resolution, C/S R-07-278 (Appendix A), which required the City to develop a master plan for a Tijeras Arroyo bio-zone preserve that described methods of preservation, management, and restoration.
-An RMP for Tijeras Arroyo was recommended earlier in the COA Major Public Open Space Facility Plan.
+This type of zone shall restrict development within the Tijeras Arroyo floodplain and focus on managing the zone for its biology, cultural history, and natural character.
+The interest in creating a Bio-Zone Plan was enacted through City Council resolution, C/S R-07-278 (appendix A), requiring the City to develop a master plan for a bio-zone preserve describing methods of preservation, management, and restoration.

+The objective of this Bio-Zone Resource Management Plan (RMP) is to preserve remaining native vegetation and wildlife habitat, restore native vegetation and wildlife habitat where feasible within the study area, and provide increased low-impact recreational opportunities to area residents.
+Another important aspect of this Plan is to minimize, through bioswale filtering, the amount of storm water pollutants entering arroyo from adjacent developed areas.
 The RMP area is located within Tijeras Canyon and Tijeras Arroyo in southeast Albuquerque, Bernalillo County, New Mexico (Figure 1).
 The RMP location appears on the Tijeras, New Mexico U.S. Geological Survey 7.5 minute quadrangle map.
 The COA Bio-Zone Plan area extends along Tijeras Canyon and the Tijeras Arroyo for approximately 3.7 miles from the Carñuel Interstate-40 interchange westward to the boundary of Kirtland Air Force Base.
-The width was determined by the arroyo's 100-year floodplain, extending to approximately 500 feet on either side of the arroyo's meander.